Namysh/scrotri.js/README.md

 </head>
 ```

+### Use custom animations
-Afterward you have to init Scrotri like this (between <script> tag for example) :
+In order to exclusivly use custom animations you have to init Scrotri like this (between <script> tag for example) :
 ```html
 <body>
     <!-- ... -->